Rim032/LumpStich/README.md

 ## Lump Stich
 ### Description

 In the Garry's Mod Workshop, maps are often given anti-decompile protection to prevent players from decompiling, studying and sometimes even playing those maps.
-This program aims to remove such protection and restore a map to it's original state!
+This program aims to remove such lump protection and restore a map to it's original state!

 ### How is this done?